DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 Please check the <a href="http://www.hyperspin-fe.com/forum/forumdisplay.php?34-HyperPin-Support">HyperSpin Forum</a> for more information on LedControl.ini files and details on the VBScript solution which uses the LedControl files normally.

-If you dont have a ledcontrol file for your cabinet, it is best if you go to <a href="http://vpuniverse.com/ledwiz/login.php">LedWiz ConfigTool Website</a> and create a ledcontrol file matching your cabinet.
+If you dont have a ledcontrol file for your cabinet, it is best if you go to the <a href="http://vpuniverse.com/ledwiz/login.php">LedWiz ConfigTool Website</a> and create a ledcontrol file matching your cabinet.

 \section ledcontrol_autoconfig Auto Configuration